As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 - Rating: You can add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).

-When you are done adding your new link information, click on Add Link to update your link settings …
+When you have finished adding your new link information, click on Add Link to update your link settings …

-Note: If you select the Keep this link private checkbox, the link will not be visible in your Links section …
+Note: If you tick Keep this link private, your link will not be visible when links are displayed on your site …

 (Private link checkbox)